reena96/random_code_generator/README.md

 ## 2) Initializing the Code with a starting set of Non-terminals: ##
 We start off with a string that contains the non terminals that we would like to start off our code with:
-String s = "<package declaration> <import declarations>  <type declarations>
+String s = "<package declaration> <import declarations>  <type declarations> "

 ## 3) Building blocks of Java Code: ##
 ### (i) Generating Package Statements: ###
 We use regex to look for non terminals in the string which are all enclosed by angular braces.
  < package declaration >
-Each time, we check the Config file if we have exceeded the number of package declaration statements that we are allowed to declare.
-So, we replace package declaration by its corresponding production rules.
-We update the replaced String and we recursively call generatePackage() with the parameter containing the updated string until we generate meaningful package statements.
+e update the replaced String and we recursively call generatePackage() with the parameter containing the updated string until we generate a meaningful package statement.

 ### (ii) Generating Import Statements: ###
  We again use regex to look for non terminals in the string which are enclosed by angular braces.